euc-dev/ws1-sdk-intelligence/docs/Apple/ios-tune-logging.md

 ### enableWithConfig:

-Initializes Workspace ONE Intelligence SDK with a config.
-This method will use the app ID string value specified in the application’s info.plist file with the key ‘WS1IntelligenceAppID’ After this call completes, changes to the config object will have no affect on the behavior of Workspace ONE Intelligence SDK.
+Initializes Omnissa Intelligence SDK with a config.
+This method will use the app ID string value specified in the application’s info.plist file with the key ‘WS1IntelligenceAppID’ After this call completes, changes to the config object will have no affect on the behavior of Omnissa Intelligence SDK.

 **Declaration**